kitzy/kitzy/USERMANUAL.md

 - I sometimes overcommit because my enthusiasm writes checks my calendar can’t cash.
 A reminder to pace myself is always welcome.
 - I can get so busy helping others that I forget to drink water or breathe.
 Gentle nudges to take care of myself are appreciated.
 - My brain alternates between hyperfocus (deep in the matrix) and scatter (every shiny thing is suddenly fascinating).
 Both are normal settings for me.
 - Authenticity matters to me.
-If something’s off, just tell me—I’ll take honesty over guesswork any day.
+If something’s off, just tell me.
+I’ll take honesty over guesswork any day.

 ---

-## How to support me when I’m stressed
+## How to support me
 - **Watch for signals.** If I get snappy, bossy, or perfectionistic, I’m probably feeling unappreciated or overloaded.
 A little acknowledgment helps more than you’d think.
 - **Remind me of boundaries.** Sometimes I try to be everyone’s emotional support human.
 Remind me it’s okay to step back.
 - **Anchor me in priorities.** When stress hits, my inner Type 7 scatters like confetti.
 Help me pick up the right piece first.
 - **Allow my moods.** My Type 4 side sometimes goes “moody indie soundtrack.”
 I don’t need fixing—just space.
 - **Humor works.** A well-timed joke resets me better than a motivational poster ever could.

+---

+## How I like to receive feedback
+- **Direct is best.** I don’t do well with vague hints.
+If something’s off, say it plainly.
+- **Kindness matters.** I’m open to constructive criticism, but I’ll absorb it more easily if it’s framed with care.
+- **Timely > perfect.** Don’t wait weeks to craft the perfect message, tell me soon while it’s fresh and actionable.
+- **Private first, public later.** Critical feedback lands best in private.
+Positive feedback can be anywhere (and I’ll probably beam like a proud raccoon).
+- **Pair it with clarity.** If you can, include specific examples or suggestions.
+Otherwise my brain may spiral trying to fill in the blanks.

 ---